 - information indicating whether the UE is allowed to operate as a UE Reader.

-Editor's note: Whether and what additional subscription information for the UE Reader is needed is FFS.

 - UE Reader subscription information is available to AMF.

 - If AMF receives, as part of the subscription information, the indication that the UE is authorized to operate as a UE Reader, AMF informs NG-RAN that the UE is authorized to operate as a UE Reader.

-Editor's note: Whether to inform the UE about the authorization information is FFS.

-Editor's note: Whether UE reader capability is provided to AMF is FFS.
+- UE provides AMF with UE MM capability, i.e. indicating the UE is capable to operate as AIoT reader.

+NOTE: Whether to support “UE radio capability”, will leave to RAN decision.

 - If the subscription information has been revoked, the indication that the UE is not authorized to operate as a UE Reader from the UDM, then the AMF informs NG-RAN that the UE is not authorized to operate as a UE Reader.

-Editor's note: Whether and how UE Reader subscription information is provided to AIOTF is FFS.

 - Radio resource management for UE Reader operation:

 - If the gNB has received the indication that a UE is authorized to operate as a UE Reader, then the gNB may assign radio resources to the UE for UE Reader operation.

 AIOTF Discovery and Selection for UE reader ID:

-Editor's note: How to discover and select AIOTF when AF provides UE reader ID is FFS.
+- In case that AF provided UE ID to the NEF:

+- NEF query the UDM, by providing the UE identity, to get the serving AMF of UE.
+NEF selects the AIOTF based on the mapping information of AMF and AIOTF locally configured.

 UE reader selection part:

 Two scenarios will be supported for UE reader selection, AF providing UE reader ID case and AF providing Area case for all types of UE reader.